-5 Days Queen Elizabeth National Park Safari, 5 Days Uganda safari for game viewing in Queen Elizabeth and Mountain Gorilla Tracking trip to Bwindi Impenetrable National Park.
-Enjoy Game viewing and Gorilla trekking at a discounted rate with Acacia Safaris Uganda.
-Book this affordable 5 days Queen Elizabeth Uganda Wildlife Safari and Mountain gorilla trekking tour for the best wildlife viewing experience in the wilderness of these two Uganda Safari parks.
+5 Days Queen Elizabeth National Park Safari for game viewing in Queen Elizabeth and Mountain Gorilla Tracking trip to Bwindi Impenetrable National Park.
+Enjoy Game viewing and Gorilla trekking at a discounted rate with gorilla tracking Uganda.

 Day 1 of the 5 Days Queen Elizabeth National Park Safari: Arrival

 On arrival at Entebbe International Airport, you will be met by our representative who will transfer you to Entebbe/Kampala for the overnight Imperial royale or Metropole or The Lodge.

 Day 2 of the 5 Days Queen Elizabeth National Park Safari: Queen Elizabeth National Park

 Early morning, leave Kampala heading Southwest via Masaka and Mbarara.
 Stop at the Equator, a famous spot for photography.
 For the rest of the journey, enjoy the Acacia woodland, long-horned Ankole cattle, and Ishaka tea plantations.
 Arrive at the lodge in time for lunch.
 Go for an evening game drive and return for dinner and overnight at Mweya Hostel.